arhcy/RemoteInformer/Assets/RemoteInformer/RemoteInformerReceiver/README.md

   <br>

-`Address`  - You need to provide the address of  your phone in the format "address:port".
+`Address`  - You need to provide the address of  your phone in the format `"address:port"`.

 `Auto Connect` - connects to the server when the Start() function calls.

-`Init Singleton` - stores reference of this component in the static variable.
+`Init Singleton` - stores reference of this component in the static variable `RemoteReceiverComponent.Singleton`.
 You can access this component from anywhere.
 ```C#
 RemoteReceiverComponent.Singleton.ReceiverCoreInstance.LastMessage.Attitude //gets gyro attitude
 ```